 The Lesbian Business Community is a lesbian-owned and LGBT-friendly business directory for both businesses themselves and those seeking to support LGBT opperated businesses.
 The LBC provides online exposure for business owners and connects LGBT run businesses with new customers.
 They strive to get their members communicating with each other, sharing ideas and building their businesses.

 Out in Tech aims to unite the LGBTQ+ tech community by creating opportunities for their members to advance their careers and grow their networks.
-With 16 chapters and 40,000 members, Out in Tech connects LGBTQ+ entrepreneurs and hosts events to bring the LGBTQ business community together.
+With 16 chapters and 40,000 members, Out in Tech connects LGBTQ+ entrepreneurs and hosts events to bring the LGBT business community together.

 OutBuro works to connect LGBTQ business owners and entrepreneurs with opportunities to grow both their careers and companies.
 They help their members through creating professional profiles, as well as opportunities to exchange ideas and come up with business decisions amongst a network of trusted LGBTQ+ professionals.
 Businesses of all sizes, anywhere around the world can join OutBuro, making it a credible platform with multiple perspectives.